sarahcassady/mapbox-tile-grabber/README.md

 `index.html` can be opened from file in a browser, but an internet connection is still required to communicate with your Mapbox account.

 Mapbox Tile Grabber provides two ways to save a generated tile due to limited browser support for the javascript `download` attribute.
-[Check current browser suppot here.](http://caniuse.com/#feat=download)
+[Check current browser support here.](http://caniuse.com/#feat=download)

 ### Configure Mapbox API